 A high bounce is considered to be 8-10%, so a 25%+ bounce rate will raise their red flags instantly.

 If a Gmail (or MS Office) user sends more than 100 emails within an hour, regardless of bounce rate, they will get flagged as a potential spam threat.
-These email tools are designed for 1 to 1 communication, so when Google and Microsoft detect a large number of sends within an hour, they view it as “unnatural” for 1 to 1 communication and put a temporary block (or permanent block for repeated behavior).
+These email tools are designed for 1 to 1 communication, so when Google and Microsoft detect a large number of sends within an hour, they view it as “unnatural” for 1-to-1 communication and put a temporary block (or permanent block for repeated behavior).

 Data Protection Compliance

 Compliance with data privacy laws is critical to successful email deliverability.
 Deliverability is inextricably tied to data security legislation and, most importantly, the recipient’s wishes.
-Since emails that are viewed or labeled as spam have a detrimental effect on credibility and, as a result, deliverability.
+Since emails that are viewed or labeled as spam have a detrimental effect on the credibility and, as a result, deliverability.
 This implies that you can follow a few simple guidelines.

 As SalesIntel expands its global data offerings for customers, our unwavering dedication to data protection extends to global legislation such as GDPR, CCPA, and APEC’s Cross-Border Privacy Rules (CBPR) System.